Chapter 7-Business Development Strategies for U.S. Firms

 An important source of funds for environmental projects in Argentina is the major multilateral development banks, particularly the World Bank and the Inter-American Development Bank.
 These organizations are involved in a range of projects to strengthen the environmental regulatory structure, support major river basin cleanup projects, and undertake regional pilot projects for environmental improvements.
 Much of the project funds are disbursed through local agencies, but international companies are often used for project development and design.
 Companies should track the development of these banks’ projects through their offices in both Washington, D.C. and Argentina (see appendix A for a list of projects and appendix C for contact information).

+For project financing, there are a couple of different options, including loan guarantees and export credits as well as private investment funds.
+See appendix C for descriptions of these resources and contact information.
 Environment working capital guarantees and export credit and insurance: In addition to its normal financing program, the U.S. Export-Import Bank (Ex-Im Bank) has special enhancements designed to assist the export of environmental technologies and services.
 Through this program, Ex-Im Bank provides insurance for small environmental exporters, loans, and working capital guarantees for environmental projects, products, and services.
 The Oversees Private Investment Corporation (OPIC) also provides loan guarantees and insurance for U.S. investment overseas.
+Private investment funds: A number of private funds make equity investments in environmental companies and projects in emerging market countries such as Argentina.
+These include the AIG-GE Latin American Infrastructure Fund and the Global Environmental Emerging Market Funds.

 Local financing options can also be accessed by local clients.
 U.S. companies should be aware of these and work with their potential clients to take advantage of these funds.
 For example, the Bank of the Province of Buenos Aires (Banco de la Provincia de Buenos Aires) has a specific credit line for environmental investments that will cover up to 80 percent of the total investment costs.
 These funds can be used for environmental audits, environmental impact assessments, purchases of air and water pollution control or monitoring equipment, and the installation of water treatment plants.
 This same bank also has credit lines available to support projects complying with “green label” programs, acquisition of know-how, and ISO 14001 certification.
 These funds are available to private sector companies in the Province of Buenos Aires that generate wastes or air and water discharges that must receive treatment.
 To be eligible for the funds, companies must present an investment proposal and an environmental audit done by accredited professionals and validated by the competent provincial authority.